davstromb/frege/README.md

   5. Test the program by running `hello_world.sh`. _"Hello world"_ should now be printed to the terminal.

 ### About
 Run `mvn compile` in the root directory in order to compile your Frege files (.fr) to .java and .class.
+The source files is placed in `/target/generated-sources/frege/`

 ### References